RabbitJahir/CSE58/README.md

 ### children

 > Parent and children, to open a block on the same page, shows contents of the children, in parent page.
-> better way, use open, setOpen, when a block is clicked it opens and reclick hides it.
+> Better way, use open, setOpen, when a block is clicked it opens and reclick hides it.
 >```jsx
 >import React, { useState } from "react";
 >import { Link } from "react-router-dom";